Sunnyside Neighborhood Review - Queens Moving Guide 2024

 This area is most desirable because of a mixture of space, value, and easy access to the city (15 minutes to Manhattan).

 Although small, Sunnyside is known for its friendliness and relaxed vibe.
-Knowing your neighbor and smiling faces are common.
+Knowing your neighbor and smiling faces are familiar.
 Many jokingly refer to the area as the "Cheap Park Slope" due to the high number of baby carriages and families.

 Numerous restaurants and shops line Queens Boulevard, but if you want to escape the hustle and bustle, there are plenty of cute cafes, restaurants, etc, along Skillman and 43rd Avenues.